FIRE Portfolio: Pick One of Those and Retire Early

 • Long-term bucket: Stocks (VTI, VXUS, etc.) for growth over 10+ years.

-For short term, have cash reserves or tresasury bills.
+For the short term, have cash reserves or treasury bills.
 Exclude them from your portfolio.
-They should depend on your expenses and provide safety buffer for at least a few months ahead.
+They should depend on your expenses and provide a safety buffer for at least a few months ahead.

 Sequence-of-Returns Risk

 Particularly relevant to FIRE is the sequence-of-returns risk—the risk of retiring at the start of a downturn.
-One of the common strategies is to gradually migrate the portfolio from more aggressive to more defensive while approaching retirement.
+One of the common strategies is to gradually migrate the portfolio from more aggressive to more defensive as you approach retirement.
 What does it mean?

 Gold and Bitcoin